-EFFECTIVE DATE: Applies to offenses committed on or after January 1, 1998.
+EFFECTIVE DATE: January 1, 1998

 BILL SUMMARY: TO ESTABLISH THE OFFENSES OF TRESPASS ON PINE STRAW PRODUCTION LAND AND LARCENY OF PINE STRAW.
 Amends GS 14-159.6 and 14-79.1 to increase the penalties throughout the state for offenses involving pine straw.
 Makes trespassing on land used for the production of pine straw a class 1 misdemeanor for a first offense, and a class I felony for a subsequent offense.
 Makes it a class H